-While capabilities like video conferencing can significantly increase efficiencies, a lack of strategic planning leaves money on the table.
-By strategically planning your meeting room audio visual systems, you can use space-specific solutions while developing a standardized user experience.
+While capabilities like video conferencing can significantly increase efficiencies, a lack of standardization can leave money on the table.
+By taking a broad look at your meeting room audio visual systems, you can select technologies that create a consistent experience throughout the office.

 Perhaps your office has a large conference room for major presentations, as well as small conference rooms or huddle spaces reserved for team collaboration and meeting preparation.
 In this case, you’ll be outfitting your office with different audio visual technologies.

 When doing so, there is an extra component that you will need to consider: audio visual standardization.
 Standardizing solutions can save your organization time, money and enhance the user experience in the long run.

 Imagine your end-user preparing for a major presentation in a small conference room where they’re familiar with the audio visual equipment.
 Then, when presentation time comes, they walk into the main conference room only to find that the audio visual equipment is setup with a completely different user interface.